Japanese Knotweed Removal Vale of Glamorgan 2

 Case Study: London Terrace Property

-A homeowner in North London discovered Japanese Knotweed within 3 metres of their rear extension.
-After a full site survey, we:
+A homeowner in North London discovered Japanese Knotweed growing within 3 metres of their rear extension.
+CYB Environmental provided a comprehensive solution:

 “Is a written contractor’s guarantee enough?”